Rajapolah

+Rajapolah is a village (desa) and an administrative district (kecamatan) in Tasikmalaya Regency in the Province of West Java, Indonesia.
+It covers a land area of 16.40 km2, and had a population of 44,479 at the 2010 Census and 50,201 at the 2020 Census; the official estimate as at mid 2024 was 53,576 - comprising 27,370 males and 26,206 females.

-Rajapolah is a district in Tasikmalaya Regency in the Province of West Java, Indonesia.
-The district is well known for its handicrafts.
-Rajapolah is one of the most important districts in Tasikmalaya Regency, both economically and culturally.
+The district is well known for its handicrafts, and is one of the most important districts in Tasikmalaya Regency, both economically and culturally.

 Geography

 Rajapolah is situated in the middle of the drainage basin of northwestern Tasikmalaya Regency.
-The district lies in a relatively low-laying ground at average height of 450 m and surrounded by Galunggung highlands to the west and Sawal highlands to the east.
+The district lies in a relatively low-laying ground at an average height of 450 m and is surrounded by the Galunggung highlands to the west and the Sawal highlands to the east.
 The land of the district is mainly a gently inclined area as it slopes down from the west towards the east exit channel of the basin of the Citanduy River.

-Located 17 km northeast of Tasikmalaya Regency's capital Singaparna, the district comprises an area of 16.9204 km2, consists of 6.5917 km2 of dryland and 10.3287 km2 of wetland.
+Located 17 km northeast of Tasikmalaya Regency's capital Singaparna, the district comprises an area of 16.40 km2, consisting of 39% of drylands and 61% of wetland.
 It borders with Jamanis District to the north, and borders with Ciamis Regency to the east as it lined with Citanduy River.
 On the south, Rajapolah is bounded by Cisayong District, and on the west is bounded by Sukahening District.

-Governance

-The district of Rajapolah is divided into 8 villages.